The system of partial differential equations for the $C_{_0}$ function: The function with one nonzero virtual mass

 \section{The $C_{_0}$ function with one nonzero virtual mass}

 In this case, the Mellin-Barnes representation of the scalar integral is

-Applying the residue theorem to the singularities of $\Gamma$ functions in the numerator of integrand in the Mellin-Barnes representation, we formulate the scalar integral as various hypergeometric functions whose absolutely and uniformly convergent regions are analyzed through the Horn's theorem \cite{Horn1889}.
+which coincides with Eq.~(26) of Ref.~\cite{Davydychev3} (i.e. Eq.~(4.3) of Ref.~\cite{Davydychev1992JMP}).
+Applying the residue theorem to the singularities of $\Gamma$ functions in the numerator of integrand in the Mellin-Barnes representation, we formulate the scalar integral as various hypergeometric functions whose absolutely and uniformly convergent regions are analyzed through the Horn's study of convergence~\cite{Horn1889}.
 If the scalar integral is expressed as